Set-AuthenticodeSignature

 Override restrictions that prevent the command from succeeding, apart

-from security settings. e.g. -force will override a files read-only
+from security settings. e.g. -force will append a signature to a read-only file,

 If the certificate is not valid or does not have code-signing authority, the command will fail.